madeleineforbes/gwenbell.com/writing.md

 You say: It's obvious from your Gittips [you're making some money](https://www.gittip.com/gwenbell/).
 It seems like it'll be good for me.
 But.
 How do I start?

 The answer is you already have.
-Reading this, you're looking at words powered by code that I wrote.
-You're standing, right now, in an open source house called Bitters.
+Reading this, you're looking at words powered by code I write.
+You're standing, right now, in an open source house called [Bitters](http://bitters.gwenbell.com).

 Open source means it's collaborative code.
-This site is built on Express, which TJ Holowaychuk first put into the world.
-And it's powered by Node.js, which Ryan Dhal first put into the world.
+This site is built on Express, which [TJ Holowaychuk](http://tjholowaychuk.com/) first put into the world.
+And it's powered by Node.js, which Ryan Dhal (currently on sabbatical from what I can tell) first put into the world.

-<h4>Mashups: We've seen this before</h4>
+<h4>Mashups: We've seen this before, and yet.</h4>

 A decade ago photographers started going this route with the creative commons licenses.
 These licenses say (depending on the license level) take this photograph and do what you will with it.

 It resulted in an uptick in creativity and sharing in the photography world.

 Open source has been around for years, but I just started getting into it in the last two.
 I like remixing code.
-I enjoy cloning down repos to just take a peek at what's going on under the hood.
-I get to see the inner workings of some of the minds with which I'm most aligned.
+I enjoy cloning down repos to peek at what's going on under the hood.
+I get to see the inner workings of some of the minds with which I'm most fascinated and aligned.

-According to my [open source report card](http://osrc.dfm.io/gwenbell), that includes Substack, TJ Holowaychuk and Ev Bogue.
-I consider myself in good company.
+According to my [open source report card](http://osrc.dfm.io/gwenbell), those minds include [Substack](https://github.com/substack), [TJ Holowaychuk](https://github.com/visionmedia) and [Ev Bogue](http://evbogue.com).

-*

-We see this in the rap community.
-A few years ago I got really into this guy Girl Talk.
+We see this in this kind of collaboration in the rap community.
+A few years ago I got into this guy Girl Talk.
 He's still around.
 He mashes up songs to make something entirely new.
-But the core of each song he uses is in there.
+Still, the core from each song he samples is in there.

 He wouldn't exist without the performers who came before him.
 He doesn't exist without his predecessors.

 We don't exist without each other.
 In no place is this more obvious than open source.

 <h4>It's too hard.</h4>

 Those of you many years into your yoga practice, do you remember your first day on the mat?
-I remember my first yoga class, and I didn't even have a mat.
+I remember my first yoga class.
+I didn't even have a mat.
 It was hilarious.
 Hilarious because I had no idea what was going on, nor why I would continue to do it.
 Let alone how it would impact my life or the lives of those around me.

 _It's too hard_ is an easy way to let yourself off the hook.
 And I'm not trying to get you on the hook, though if you're reading this there's probably a niggling feeling in you: she's right.
 I gotta go deeper.

 I've become a stronger writer because I've coupled it with programming.
 I've become a stronger web citizen because I started programming.
+And I know [I'm not the only one](http://madeleineforbes.co.uk/madeleineforbes.co.uk/code.html).

 <h4>How to start</h4>